xboxone08/the_rover/README.md

 - Clone the repository and run `pip install -r requirements.txt` to install the requirements to the active Python installation.

-- Clone the repository and run `pip install .` in the directory you cloned it into to do the same thing and allow running with `rover` in your terminal.
+- Clone the repository and run `pip install .` in the directory you cloned it into to do the same thing and allow running with `the_rover` in your terminal.

 ## Setup
 ### System running the code